opentelekomcloud-docs/distributed-cache-service/umn/source/getting_started/creating_an_instance/creating_a_dcs_redis_instance.rst

       Redis Cluster instances only support automatically-assigned IP addresses.
 The other instance types support both automatically-assigned IP addresses and manually-specified IP addresses.
 You can manually specify an IP address available in your subnet.

-      For a DCS Redis 4.0 or later instance, you can specify a port numbering in the range from 1 to 65535.
+      For a DCS Redis 4.0 or later instance, you can specify a port number in the range from 1 to 65535.
 If no port is specified, the default port 6379 will be used.
 For a DCS Redis 3.0 instance, the port cannot be customized.
 Port 6379 will be used.

    c.
 Select a security group.